chris-short/devopsish.com/content/post/133/index.md

 [Understanding Public Key Infrastructure and X.509 Certificates](https://www.linuxjournal.com/content/understanding-public-key-infrastructure-and-x509-certificates) — PKI basics are vital for almost everyone reading this.
 This will get you some CLI time with openssl.

 [IBM to win unconditional EU okay for $34 billion Red Hat deal](https://www.reuters.com/article/us-red-hat-m-a-ibm-eu/ibm-to-win-unconditional-eu-okay-for-34-billion-red-hat-deal-sources-idUSKCN1TK28K) — Coupled with reports that [this is the last quarter Red Hat will be reporting earnings](https://www.theregister.co.uk/2019/06/21/red_hat_last_results_before_ibm_acquisition/), it would appear the end of an independent Red Hat is here.
 I'm optimistic for what the future brings!
-Note: both of these articles have been added to the [DevOps’ish IBM Red Hat Acquisition Index
+Note: both of these articles have been added to the [DevOps'ish IBM Red Hat Acquisition Index
 ](https://devopsish.com/ibm-red-hat-acquisition-index/).

 [VMware Eyeing Containers](https://seekingalpha.com/article/4270923-vmware-eyeing-containers) — A Wall Street take on the goings on of VMware which is starting to look like a great destination if the future of Kubernetes is something you want to work on.

 [Cisco and IBM Cloud Announce Hybrid Cloud Partnership](https://blogs.cisco.com/datacenter/cisco-and-ibm-cloud-announce-hybrid-cloud-partnership) — Enterprise vendors; holding hands and skipping through the hybrid clouds together.

+[Nines are not enough: meaningful metrics for clouds](https://blog.acolyer.org/2019/06/19/nines-are-not-enough/) — "When it comes to SLOs, the interests of the customer and the cloud provider are at odds, and so we end up with SLAs (Service Level Agreements) that tie SLOs to contractual agreements."

 [What is DevOps](https://devopsish.com/what-is-devops/) — "DevOps is the professional practice of frequent, continued, and iterative improvements through measurable changes, the goal of which is to become a high-velocity organization thus improving business outcomes."